 The main advantage of the scan line algorithm is speed.
-The scan algorithm is faster than the z-buffer algorithm for two reasons: the scan line algorithm avoids overpainting pixels -- each pixel is visited and painted only once -- and the scan line algorithm takes advantage of pixel coherence -- adjacent pixels typically lie on the same polygon and can be painted accordingly.
-Another important advantage of the scan line algorithm is that it is compatible with the algorithms for Gouraud and Phong shading.
-If we use the scan line algorithm, then both hidden surfaces and shading can be computed in the same pass, since both algorithms proceed scan line by scan line.
-The main disadvantage of the scan line algorithm is that it requires more complicated data structures than the z-buffer algorithm and the algorithm itself is more difficult to implement.
+The scan line algorithm is faster than the z-buffer algorithm for two reasons: the scan line algorithm avoids overpainting pixels -- each pixel is visited and painted only once -- and the scan line algorithm takes advantage of pixel coherence -- adjacent pixels typically lie on the same polygon and accordingly can be painted with the same color and intensity.
+Another important advantage of the scan line algorithm is that the scan line algorithm is compatible with the algorithms for Gouraud and Phong shading.
+If we use the scan line algorithm, then hidden surfaces and shading can both be computed in the same pass, since both algorithms proceed scan line by scan line.
+The main disadvantage of the scan line algorithm is that this algorithm requires more complicated data structures than the z-buffer algorithm and the algorithm itself is a good deal more difficult to implement.

-5. Ray Casting
+Ray Casting 5.

 The ray casting algorithm for hidden surfaces employs no special data structures.
 Instead, as in recursive ray tracing, a ray is fired from the eye through each pixel on the screen in order to locate the polygon in the scene closest to the eye.
 The color and intensity of this polygon is displayed at the pixel.

 Ray Casting Algorithm

-Through each pixel, fire a ray to the eye:
+Through each pixel, fire a ray from the eye:

-Intersect the ray with each polygonal plane.
+Intersect the ray with the plane of each polygon.